chuckjia/Numerical-Repo/HumidityV3/Readme.md

 Note that a negative value indicates no such files are to be written during the life of the program.

 * `calcL2NormFreq` controls the frequency of calculating and show L2 norms.
 A value of 100 indicates L2 norms is calculated and shown every 100 steps.
 A negative value means no L2 norms will be calculated during simulation.

+In the file `models.h`:
+* Two models are given.
+Model 0 is the physical case, while model 1 is the analytical case.
+All functions with suffix `_MDL0` are written for model 0, and functions with `_MDL1` are for model 1.

+* Model and domain functions are constructed using function pointers to increase generality of code.
+To add new models, set function pointer values in the functions `setModels` and `setConditions`, which select model functions according to `modelNo` in `Settings.h`.
+The latter function, `setConditions`, is in the file `Conditions.h`.
+For example, the pB function, which describes the boundary geometry along the mountain surface, is represented by the function pointer `pB_fptr`.
+A function named `pB_fcn_MDL0` is written in `models.h` for the physical model as its pB function.
+Then when `modelNo` from `Settings.h` is set to be `0`, the value of `pB_fptr` will be set to `&pB_fcn_MDL0` in the function `setModels`.

 ## Computation Results